Kipchaks: Religion

+A relief on the Cathedral of the Holy Cross, Aghtamar, likely depicting a Christian Kipchak who served the Kingdom of Vaspurakan.
+The relief appears to be a later addition, not present when the cathedral was completed.

-The Kipchaks practiced Tengrism.
-Muslim conversion occurred near Islamic centres.
+The original Kipchaks practiced Tengrism.
 Some Kipchaks and Cumans were known to have converted to Christianity around the 11th century, at the suggestion of the Georgians, as they allied in their conflicts against the Muslims.
 A great number were baptized at the request of Georgian King David IV, who also married a daughter of Kipchak Khan Otrok.
 From 1120, there was a Kipchak national Christian church and an important clergy.
-Following the Mongol conquest, Islam rose in popularity among the Kipchaks of the Golden Horde.
+There were also Kipchak Christians inhabiting in what is now Armenia, in particular under Bagratid Armenia and Armenian Kingdom of Cilicia, partly due to Kipchaks in military service of these Armenian states and subsequent Mongol era, until it was defeated in the future by the Mamluks, who happened to have Kipchak connection.

+Following the Mongol conquest, Islam rose in popularity among the Kipchaks of the Golden Horde, in which Muslim conversion occurred near sporadic Islamic centres.
+However, not until the reign of Özbeg Khan that Islam was made the official religion of Kipchaks.
+However, because the Golden Horde was far away from any major Islamic centres, their conversion didn't shed away the non-Islamic practises, but rather merged and fused with syncretic practise; later dispersal caused their Islamic adaption to be altered to whatever the environments required them later on, and even incorporating other beliefs like Roman Catholicism, Eastern Orthodox Christianity, Confucianism and Tibetan Buddhism alongside their dominant Hanafi school of Islam.

 Confederations

 Kimek

 The confederation or tribal union which Kipchaks entered in the 8th- or beginning of 9th century as one of seven original tribes is known in historiography as that of the Kimek (or Kimäk).
 Turkic inscriptions do not mention the state with that name.
 10th-century Hudud al-'Alam mentions the "country of Kīmāk", ruled by a khagan (king) who has eleven lieutenants that hold hereditary fiefs.
 Furthermore, Andar Az Khifchāq is mentioned as a country (nāḥiyat) of the Kīmāk, 'of which inhabitants resemble the Ghūz in some customs'.

 In the 9th century Ibn Khordadbeh indicated that they held autonomy within the Kimek confederation.
 They entered the Kimek in the 8th- or beginning of 9th century, and were one of the seven original tribes.
 In the 10th-century's Hudud al-'Alam it is said that the Kimek appointed the Kipchak king.